 Many members of the Harlan Family have been (or could be) featured in human interest stories.
-Please send accounts of Harlans involved in good deeds, adventures, service, etc. to Ken Harlan.
+Please send accounts of Harlans involved in good deeds, adventures, service, etc. to Dorothy Sperry.

 Also visit the site, "The Who's Who of Harlans".

 Though leaving home in 1971, Steve Armstrong maintains close ties to his hometown in Chambersburg, Pa.
 A 1971 graduate of Penn State, he is an architectural engineer and has worked in 42 states and many foreign countries.
 He is Captain in the Naval Reserves, serving with the Seabees on task forces that are often involved in humanitarian ventures.